R gsl solver interface

 function.

-These C code files (for the gsl module odeiv2) can be automatically obtained using from VFGEN or written manually.
+These C code files (for the gsl module odeiv2) can be automatically obtained using from icpm-kth/RPN-derivative, VFGEN or written manually.

 This project integrates well with SBtabVFGEN as this package prints vfgen files from source files written using the SBtab format.
 SBtab is a format in systems biology and is suited for writing/drafting biological models.
 The workflow could be: